pints-team/pints/CONTRIBUTING.md

 First and foremost, every method and every class should have a [docstring](https://www.python.org/dev/peps/pep-0257/) that describes in plain terms what it does, and what the expected input and output is.

 These docstrings can be fairly simple, but can also make use of [reStructuredText](http://docutils.sourceforge.net/docs/user/rst/quickref.html), a markup language designed specifically for writing [technical documentation](https://en.wikipedia.org/wiki/ReStructuredText).
-For example, you can link to other classes and methods by writing ```:class:`pints.ForwardModel` ``` or  ```:meth:`run()` ```.
+For example, you can link to other classes and methods by writing ```:class:`pints.ForwardModel` ``` and  ```:meth:`run()` ```.

 In addition, we write a (very) small bit of documentation in separate reStructuredText files in the `docs` directory.
 Most of what these files do is simply import docstrings from the source code.
 But they also do things like add tables and indexes.
-If you've added a new class to a module, search the `docs` directory for that modules `.rst` file and add your class (in alphabetical order) to its index.
+If you've added a new class to a module, search the `docs` directory for that module's `.rst` file and add your class (in alphabetical order) to its index.
 If you've added a whole new module, copy-paste another module's file and add a link to your new file in the appropriate `index.rst` file.

 Using [Sphinx](http://www.sphinx-doc.org/en/stable/) the documentation in `docs` can be converted to HTML, PDF, and other formats.
 In particular, we use it to generate the documentation on http://pints.readthedocs.io/